bc-anaisabel/meta_analysis_climate_restor/README.md

 1. The original [database](data/Clim_dev_test.csv) containing all restoration metrics and study information

-2. The database containing the study, metric of restoration, recovery completeness and values for the three CMI types of variables
+2. The database containing the study's basic identification information, recovery metric value,  and values for the three CMI types of variables

 - Experimental units: each aspect that was evaluated for recovery across the sites is considered a an experimental unit, but this is nested within the study where it comes from, i.e. observations are not independent.